 Unfortunately, not every strategy you implement on social media will produce great results.
 You will have to try different methods to see what works best for you.
 This will be tedious work, but you will eventually see great results if you invest the time into it.

 If something is showing positive results, stick with it, and go full force with that strategy.
 When a plan falls flat, discard it and move on to the next project.

 Tell The Story Behind The Artwork You Are Showcasing

-If you want to increase the chance of growing an audience on Instagram and increase your art sales, you will want to share the story behind the art you are featuring.
+If you want to increase the chance of growing an audience and increase your art sales, you will want to share the story behind the art you are featuring.

-After you have uploaded your image, write a few sentences that explain what inspired you to create the art and what message you are trying to get across.
+After you have uploaded your image, write a few sentences that explain what inspired you to create the art and let them know your art is for sale.

-Your goal is to connect the viewer with your art.
+Your goal is to connect the viewer with your art and let them know your art is for sale.
 If you can do that, you will gain a loyal art collector.

 Artists like Gina Hawkshaw Tell their stories by showcasing art in progress.
-Showing art in progress images allows art lovers to follow the journey of the art project.
+Showing art in progress images allows art lovers to follow your work on Instagram.

-Other artists like Richard Macwee share a story that connects you to the artwork they are showcasing.
+Other artists like Richard Macwee are using Instagram to share a story that connects you to the artwork they are showcasing.